What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Rosewood Kona Village

-The Big Island’s gastronomic scene isn’t as diverse as Oahu’s, but there are few better places to explore every aspect of Hawai‘ian cuisine in particular.
+The Big Island’s gastronomic scene isn’t as diverse as Oahu’s, but there are few better places to explore every aspect of Hawai‘ian cuisine.
 Between high-end resorts that provide an elevated take on traditional dishes and casual, authentic eateries around the island, the Big Island delivers on Hawai‘ian food.

 A small water feature leads to a manicured garden before the resort proper